Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.3.4 =
+* Added: Jetpack Portfolio element.
+[Learn more about this change](https://medium.com/p/f8a1ff571f21/edit).
+* Added: class for managing theme and plugin compatibility.
+* Added: initialization hooks for the sidebar and canvas.
+* Fixed: column width Customizer setting.
+* Fixed: undefined variable warning in attachment partial template.

 = 1.3.3 =
 * Added: error message if the page canvas is not properly initialized.